peakshift/bed.money/_personas/a6b7c.md

 ## STORE OF VALUE & PAYMENTS

-### Behaviors

-- Cash is least preferred because there is a tendency to misuse it, but still spendings are planned in advance and daily payments are done with cash.
-When there is no cash "gets lazy" and won't be bothered with transfering money from bank account to Mobile Money and takes into consideration fees that will be charged for those transactions.
-- Even when it comes to bigger transactions prefers to find the product and withdraw money after that instead of using Mobile Money in order to avoid being charged.
-Except when it comes to online shopping which is done with a card.
-Does online shopping on:

-   - Aliexpress
-   - Ebay
-   - Amazon
-   - Food delivery from local online shops

 | Preferences                 |                                                    |
 | --------------------------- | -------------------------------------------------- |
 | Store                       | Personal Bank Accounts, Mobile Money & Cash        |